NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 - clicking on banner ads that are part of an advertising click fraud
 - posting blog or forum messages

-From [[(Onarlioglu, Buyukkayhan, et al., 2015)]]: clickjacking attacks can be launched from malicious browser's extensions
+From [[(Onarlioglu, Buyukkayhan, et al., 2015)]]: clickjacking attacks can be launched from malicious legacy browser's extensions

 ## Prevalence